-She came across the Method when she got her second horse, a gelding that came with a bolting issue.
-A friend recommended looking up Clinton for help, and Sarah took the advice.
+She came across Clinton Anderson's "the Method" when she got her second horse, a gelding that came with a bolting issue.
+A friend recommended looking up Clinton Anderson for help, and Sarah took the advice.
 Whereas the gelding had ruined her confidence, once Sarah began implementing the Method, she not only got her confidence back, but became a more effective horseman.
 "Thanks to the Method, that horse became one of my favorites and a great competitor," Sarah shares.

 The results fueled her passion for horse training, which spilled over to helping other people learn how to better work with their horses.
 "I've always wanted to train horses, and after my years spent in lesson barns, I realized early on that training a horse is just part of the equation; if you want to be a successful trainer, you have to make sure the horse's owner understands how to work with their horse and get the same results," Sarah says.